ganyicz/bond/README.md

 Options for both enabling `strict` mode and fully opting out of TypeScript will be available in the future.

-> [!IMPORTANT]
-> TypeScript syntax is only supported inside `<script setup>`.
-Alpine expressions are not bundled and writing types in them will cause runtime errors.

 #### Adding types to properties

 If a property is not initialized immediately, use the `as` keyword to define its type: